-Venezuela: Tensions high as protests loom
+Venezuela protests: Demonstrators demand vote to recall President

 Story highlights

-- Opposition leaders say they'll peacefully push for a referendum to remove President
+- Protester decries food and medicine shortages: "We are dying. ...
+This has to end"

-- Government accuses them of plotting violence in streets with "Takeover of Caracas"
+- Government accuses opposition of plotting violence in streets with "Takeover of Caracas"

 Are you in Venezuela?
 Have you witnessed or participated in the protests?
 If it's safe for you to do so, WhatsApp us on +44 7435 939 154 to share your photos, experiences and video.
 Please tag #CNNiReport in your message.